OpenInterpreter/01/hardware/light/README.md

 - M5Atom by M5Stack [Reference](https://www.arduino.cc/reference/en/libraries/m5atom/)
 - WebSockets by Markus Sattler [Reference](https://www.arduino.cc/reference/en/libraries/websockets/)

-4. The board needs to connect to WiFi.
-Once you flash, connect to ESP32 wifi "captive" which will get wifi details.
-Once it connects, it will ask you to enter 01OS server address in the format "domain.com:port" or "ip:port".
-Once its able to connect you can use the device.
-5. To flash the .ino to the board, connect the board to the USB port, select the port from the dropdown on the IDE, then select the M5Atom board (or M5Stack-ATOM if you have that).
+Finally, to flash the .ino to the board, connect the board to the USB port, select the port from the dropdown on the IDE, then select the M5Atom board (or M5Stack-ATOM if you have that).
 Click on upload to flash the board.

+## Wifi

+The board needs to connect to WiFi.
+Once you flash, connect to the ESP32 WiFi portal "01-Light" which will get WiFi details.
+Once it connects, it will ask you to enter 01OS server address.
+Once its able to connect, you can use the device.